 Computer cameras can also work well with 4K or 1080 recording.
 This is an advantage as you can see the screen in a bigger size.

-PLEASE NOTE: Good hardware is needed to provide the best-quality classes for your students.
+PLEASE NOTE: Good hardware is needed to provide the best-quality classes for your members.
 If you have an older laptop and a new iPhone 11, then it's better to use the iPhone.

 If using a laptop, make sure that it is on a hard surface, so that there is sufficient air circulation, and it doesn't overheat.